Dthakkar18/CoinFlips/README.md

 # CoinFlips
- Flips number of coins inputed by the user
+   - choose number of coins and number of flips per coin
+   - keeps track and displays how many heads and tails with the winner